HatchApps/xavier-help/api.md

 A 404 error status code indicates that the API can't map the requested URI to a resource.

 ### 429 - Too many requests
-A 429 error status code is returned when an API consumer hits Xavier's [rate limits](/api.html#rate-limits).
+A 429 error status code is returned when an API consumer hits Precision's [rate limits](/api.html#rate-limits).

 ### 500 - Internal Server Error
 A 500 error status code is a generic API server-side error response.
 Please [contact](/contact-us.html) our support team if this persists.